laninsky/possums/README.md

 DNA, PC_codon3 = 11624-15392
 DNA, Dloop = 15393-17255
 ```
-Ran two separate RAxML runs to check convergence. used GTRCAT on advice of RaxML author (initially ran run1 with `#SBATCH --qos=debug` and time limited to 15:00 to check file code was tika before running for larger time period).
+Ran two separate RAxML runs to check convergence. used GTRCAT on advice of RaxML author (initially ran run1 with `#SBATCH --qos=debug` and time limited to 15:00, with the intention of increasing the time once I confirmed that the runs were working.
+However, runs completed in ~2 minutes).
 ```
 #!/bin/bash -e